mgechev/angularjs-style-guide/README.md

 	* Watch only the most vital variables.
 When required to invoke the `$digest` loop explicitly (it should happen only in exceptional cases), invoke it only when required (for example: when using real-time communication, don't cause a `$digest` loop in each received message).
 	* For content that is initialized only once and then never changed, use single-time watchers like [`bindonce`](https://github.com/Pasvaz/bindonce) for older versions of AngularJS or one-time bindings in AngularJS >=1.3.0.
 	* Make the computations in `$watch` as simple as possible.
 Making heavy and slow computations in a single `$watch` will slow down the whole application (the `$digest` loop is done in a single thread because of the single-threaded nature of JavaScript).
 	* When watching collections, do not watch them deeply when not strongly required.
-Better use `$watchCollection`, which performs a shallow check for equility of the result of the watched expression and the previous value of the expression's evaluation.
+Better use `$watchCollection`, which performs a shallow check for equality of the result of the watched expression and the previous value of the expression's evaluation.
 	* Set third parameter in `$timeout` function to false to skip the `$digest` loop when no watched variables are impacted by the invocation of the `$timeout` callback function.
 	* When dealing with big collections, which change rarely, [use immutable data structures](http://blog.mgechev.com/2015/03/02/immutability-in-angularjs-immutablejs/).